 Flea Markets at a Glance

-The biggest market is held on Thursdays and Saturdays and is aptly named Feira da Ladra (thieves’ market) in the neighborhood of Alfama, via Tram 28.
+The biggest market is held on Tuesdays and Saturdays and is aptly named Feira da Ladra (thieves’ market) in the neighborhood of Alfama, via Tram 28.
 The can be found behind the Santa Engracia Church.
-It offers everything from 16th century tiles to cell phone chargers.
+It offers everything from 16th-century tiles to cell phone chargers.
 Haggling is not only welcome, it’s expected.

 Another great flea market happens twice a month in the neighborhood of Belém in front of the Mosteiro dos Jerónimos.
 Vendors here sell antiques, books, and tourist trinkets alike.
 The market extends into the modern courtyard of the Centro Cultural de Belém where it becomes much craftier, with artisans selling edibles, wearables,

 home goods, and hand-made soaps.

 On Lisbon’s premier pedestrian street, Rua Augusta, there is an underwhelming selection of chain stores like H&M, Pull&Bear, Zara, and more where you can find plenty of mass-produced wearables that will have you blending in in no time.
 The breath of fresh air comes when you enter the 2-story Truz boutique which features women’s clothing and accessories that can’t be found elsewhere.
 Their racks are stocked with interesting items to satiate every aesthetic, from delicate and understated to fierce and bohemian.

 The prices can vary drastically, but there’s almost always something delightful for less than 20€ that will have you wanting to snip the tags immediately and try it out on the street.
 Keep in mind this boutique is cash only, so if you’re planning a wardrobe overhaul, it’s best to note the nearest Multibanco is about forty paces out the door and across the street.
 If you’re on a budget, try the rack in the back left corner as there are lots of discounted items just begging for you to take them home.